 Wiger and his boss talked about San Diego’s huge biotech and defense tech sectors.
 They acknowledge that, while it’s a sleeper story to much of the country, people in the region know of San Diego’s reputation as a top-notch technology hub.

-Most important to the senior executives, Wiger recalls, was his six-pager’s data points.
+Most important to the senior executives, Wiger said, was his six-pager’s data points.
 Once they saw those, San Diego’s Tech Hub became a reality.